shel104/shel104/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning ... python, javascript & READTJS & TS
+- 🌱 I’m currently learning NLP,ML,deep learning, python, javascript & READTJS & TS
+- 🤔 I’m looking for help with JS&TS
+- 💬 Ask me about anything

 <!--
 **shel104/shel104** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.